pololu/pololu-usb-sdk/README.txt

 If you are using a language that is not part of .NET, then you will not be able to directly run the code in this SDK, but you can use it as a guide to figure out which USB commands you need to send to your device.
-You can then use WinUSB (Windows) or libusb (Linux) to send those commands to your device.
+You can then use WinUSB, libusb, or IOKit to send those commands to your device.

-If the options above sound challenging to you, then we recommend that you use your device's virtual USB COM port.
+If the options above sound challenging to you, we recommend that you use your device's virtual USB COM port.
 This SDK does not contain any code to help you do that, but here is what you would do:  First, find the documentation of your device's serial protocol by reading the